 Occasionally, your server may bring over a pitcher of broth and replenish your pot with it.
 If this happens, don’t panic!
 They’re just rebalancing the flavors and making sure you’re not just sucking down pure spicy oil with your noodles.

 What are some rules I should remember?Hot pot is very much a communal, social meal, so respect the commons.
 Sharing is the name of the game: dole out meatballs to your friends, don’t bogart the shrimp paste, don’t double-dip, and make sure you pour out báijiǔ shots for the whole table.
 If you want to be really Asian about it, the fierce battle over who gets to pay the check is a must.

 Is it expensive?Since hot pot is a group activity, it’s pretty cost effective.
 Some places will offer a free, refillable base broth and only charge you for the stuff you put in or spice upgrades, and that’s going to be pretty reasonable: It works out to about $18 per person for the food if you plan to get stuffed.
 Even the places that charge for soup will probably only charge about $10-$15 for the broth that you’d all share anyway.

 Of course, there are high-end hot pot places that will charge a premium.
-A restaurant like HaiDiLao, a Sichuanese import, is famous for their great service and offers all house-made and organic ingredients, so expect to pay $40-$50/person.
+A restaurant like HaiDiLao, a Sichuanese import, is famous for their great service and offers all house-made, organic ingredients and fresh pulled noodles, so expect to pay $40-$50/person.
 We’ll probably see more like these as more restaurants catering to rich Chinese newcomers open up in the U.S.